PLATINUM2023

 Solution:

-In Nicaragua ViviendasLeón is training rural families to farm their land and produce a diverse variety of organic vegetables, fruits and citrus to improve the diets of as many as 5 rural families.
-In Guatemala, ViviendasLeón currently partners with Mil Milagros to build or renovate school kitchens, and is working toward launching our four year training and food security program in 2022.
+In Nicaragua ViviendasLeón is training rural families to farm their land and produce a diverse variety of organic vegetables, fruits and citrus to improve the diets of as many as 8 rural families.
+In Guatemala, ViviendasLeón currently partners with Mil Milagros to build or renovate school kitchens, and has just launched our capacity training and food security program in 2023-24.

 Outcomes: